RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 33 | PSHD | Stores the Data Pointer to the stack, with the low byte on top.
 Increments the Stack Pointer by two.
 34 | POPA | Reads the location referenced by the Stack Pointer from Data Memory into A then increments the Stack Pointer.
 35 | POPB | Reads the location referenced by the Stack Pointer from Data Memory into B then increments the Stack Pointer.
-36 | POPD | Restores the Program Counter from the stack, increments the Stack Pointer by two.
+36 | POPD | Restores the Data Pointer from the stack, increments the Stack Pointer by two.

 ### Data Operations: 10 Instructions
 Hex Code | Mnemonic | Description